Daniel-Liu-c0deb0t/Java-Machine-Learning/README.md

 ```
 The text in brackets at the very beginning is the seed text entered in by me.
 The network takes that and generates the rest of the sonnet, plus some extra spaces at the end that I removed.

-Here is the output from running on an excerpt of Alice in the Wonderland:
+Here is the output from running on an excerpt of Alice's Adventures in Wonderland:
 ```
 [chapter] i. down the rabbit-hole